geomagpy/MARTAS/README.md

 additional packages to fulfill required dependencies.
 Here we summarise some system specific issues and solutions, as well as a full installation cookbook.

-#### 10.1.1 Installation problems with virtualenv
+#### 10.1.1 Installing MARTAS with system python

-Such problems might occur and have been experienced while installing scipy on beaglebone blacks.
+For some hardware systems, particularly ARM processors (Beaglebone, Raspberry, etc) problems might occur during the setup of virtual python environments.
+Such problems have been experienced while installing scipy inside a virtual environment on beaglebone blacks.
 You might want to consider search engines to find solutions for that.
 Alternatively you can also switch to system python for running MARTAS.
+This is working without problems on beaglebone blacks but we would like to emphasize that this method is not recommended as there is some probability to break system stability.
-As you still require some pip packages this method is not recommended.
-In order to minimize a potential negative influence on system stability it is recommended to install most packages based on apt.
+In order to minimize a potential negative influence on system stability it is recommended to primarly use pre-compiled packages for your specific system based on apt.

-      sudo apt install python3-numpy python3-scipy python3-matplotlib python3-twisted python3-serial python3-plotly python3-numba python3-pandas
+      sudo apt install python3-numpy python3-scipy python3-matplotlib python3-twisted python3-serial python3-numba python3-pandas

 Then install the remaining dependencies using pip.

       sudo pip install --break-system-packages martas

-You likely will need to update the path variable then in the "runmartas.sh" job.
+You likely will need to update the path variable then in the "runmartas.sh" job within "~\.martas".
 Replace "acquisition" by the full path "/usr/local/bin/acquisition" to make it available from cron.

 #### 10.1.2 Installation behind a proxy server